SAMtoBAM/alphafold3/hpc/README.md

   model parameters directly from Google Deepmind.

-## How to use these pipelines
+## Step-by-step instructions

 1. Obtain the model parameters, put it in your own staging directory and protect it with your file permissions. `chmod 600 af3.bin.zst`.

+> [!WARNING]
-Do not use squid as this data should be private and not be public.
+> Do not use SQUID since the data should be private, not public.

-2. Download the following files to your chtc submit server home directory
+3. Download the following files to your chtc submit server home directory
    * [data_pipeline.sh](./data_pipeline.sh)
    * [data_pipeline.sub](./data_pipeline.sub)
    * [inference_pipeline.sh](./inference_pipeline.sh)
    * [inference_pipeline.sub](./inference_pipeline.sub)
    * [Makefile](./Makefile) # optional to help run the scripts
-3. Create the input directories as a sub directory of the directory that you downloaded the above files into.
+4. Create the input directories as a sub directory of the directory that you downloaded the above files into.
    ```shell
     mkdir -p job1/data_inputs job1/inference_inputs
    ```
-4. Edit the `MODEL_PARAM_FILE` variable in `inference_pipeline.sub` to point
+5. Edit the `MODEL_PARAM_FILE` variable in `inference_pipeline.sub` to point
    to the model parameters you got from Google Deepmind in Step 1.

-5. Put the config `json` files in the in the [job1/data_inputs/](./job1/data_inputs/) directory.
+6. Put the config `json` files in the in the [job1/data_inputs/](./job1/data_inputs/) directory.
 An example config to test is available as [`fold_input.json`](./test/input/fold_input.json) in the [(README.md file for Alphafold3](../README.md)

-6. Run a test with the small databases first
+7. Run a test with the small databases first
    ```shell
    condor_submit USE_SMALL_DB=1 data_pipeline.sub
    ```